smilesun/smilesun.github.io/_pages/about.md

 For more research activities, see [my google scholar](https://scholar.google.de/citations?user=FnWKUqYAAAAJ&hl=en).

-I am also an open source software developer (R, python, cpp, java) for machine learning and reinforcement learning [see my github](https://github.com/smilesun), and a continuous reviewer for AI conferences like ICML, ICLR, NeuroIPS.
+I am also an open source software developer (R, python, cpp, java) for machine learning and reinforcement learning [see my github](https://github.com/smilesun).

+Since 2021, I have been a continuous reviewer for AI conferences like ICML, ICLR, NeuroIPS.

 For system, optimization and control theory, I am trained in
   - formal method, nonlinear control
   - nonlinear contraint optimization, LMI
-  - networked optimization and control
+  - networked optimization and control, opinion dynamics
-  - model predictive control.
+  - model predictive control
   - power system optimization and control
-  - infinite dimensional control
+  - infinite dimensional control (PDE)
-  - robotics
+  - (soft) robotics

 I value the role of algebraic statistics and differential geometry in my research